appmath/PopFlix/README.md

 <img src=https://github.com/appmath/PopFlix/blob/master/screenshots/samsung_favorites_details.png width=300 height=500 />

 There are 3 AndroidTestCase classes for unit testing the ContentProvider, the DBHelper and the Repository.

+These are some of the additional libraries I have used:

+Retrofit 2.0.0-beta2

+Okhttp 2.4.0

+Picasso 2.5.2

+Jake Wharton's Butter Knife 7.0.1 and Timber 4.1.0

+EventBus 2.4.0

+Shelly 0.1.6

+Mike Penz's Android-Iconics 2.2

+ErrorView 2.x

+and finally Gabriel Mariotti's CardsLib 2.1.0